 With so many new distilleries opening these days, the ones that will be successful need to have a unique backstory and branding proposition as well as nailing the taste and quality of the spirit inside the bottle – I truly believe that with its unique geographical location, fascinating folklore inspired branding and hopefully what people are telling me is an excellent Gin, we can really make some noise in a busy marketplace.

 Coming from the Dumfries and Galloway region of Scotland, the Island has very many similarities, so I feel very much at home here – especially the weather!
 Being a classic motorbike fan I’m also so excited to experience the TT and to play our small part in the event’s festivities.

 You decided to launch with Seasonal Gins.
-What was the reason for this and the inspiration behind the choice of botanicals for the Winter Edition?
+What was the reason for this?

 By launching with seasonal gins, it gives us an opportunity to explore, discover and experiment with different local botanical ingredients during different times of the year.

 Paul and Tiifany were adamant that we should feature Manx grown or locally foraged ingredients wherever possible and this meant that when we were ready to launch last autumn that the botanicals around at that time of year were mainly ‘hedgerow’ variety.

 You’ve been a busy boy since we last spoke Gerard, not only launching two further seasonal gins but a vodka as well?!
 How have the last six months been for you?